bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 * Ensure that you meet the [requirements](hardware-and-software-requirements.md)
 * Ensure that you [have a database created](database-configuration.md#database_creation).
 * In case you use [Business data](define-and-deploy-the-bdm.md), ensure that you [have a database created for the Business Data](database-configuration-for-business-data.md#database_creation).
-* Download a Bonita BPM [Tomcat bundle](tomcat-bundle.md) or a Bonita BPM [Wildfly bundle](wildfly-bundle.md), and unzip it at some place of your choice.
+* Download a Bonita BPM [Tomcat bundle](tomcat-bundle.md) or a Bonita BPM [WildFly bundle](wildfly-bundle.md), and unzip it at some place of your choice.
 * Edit file **`setup/database.properties`** and modify the properties to suit your databases (Bonita BPM internal database & Business Data database)
 * Update configuration files that are in the `platform_conf/initial` folder of the platform setup tool.
     * In `platform_init_engine/bonita-platform-init-community-custom.properties` uncomment and update the value of `activeProfiles` property from **`community`** to **`community,performance`**.